obsidian-tasks-group/obsidian-tasks/docs/Queries/About Queries.md

     not done
     ```

-You can create as many task queries as you like, and you can also wrap them into callouts to style them a bit differently:
+You can create as many task queries as you like, and you can also wrap them into [callouts](https://help.obsidian.md/Editing+and+formatting/Callouts) if you want to style them differently:

     > [!check] Due today
     > ```tasks